What Is Esophageal Spasm?

 Smooth Muscle Relaxants

-Nifedipine 10-30 mg before meals or sublingual isosorbide dinitrate for crises.
+Nifedipine 10-30 mg before meals or sublingual isosorbide dinitrate for acute episodes.
 Side effects: hypotension, headache.

 Neuromodulators

 Amitriptyline or imipramine 25-50 mg at night.
-Reduce esophageal hypersensitivity and the frequency of painful episodes.
+Reduce esophageal hypersensitivity and painful episode frequency.

 Endoscopic Interventions